 Have you ever thought that medals can be made from recycling e-waste?
 This has been done in the Tokyo Olympics 2020 with proper management.
 The Olympics is the most influential and exciting sports community.
-Tokyo hosts this wonderful event that includes a number of athletes competing in various sports.
+Tokyo hosts this fantastic event that includes several athletes competing in various sports.

-This year’s Olympics is full of wonderful performances along with proper recycling.
-E-waste management project becomes a big success.
+This year’s Olympics is full of stunning performances along with proper recycling.
+E-waste management projects have become a big success.

-In the Tokyo Olympic 2020, winners are not the only ones capturing the podium, medals are also capturing.
+In the Tokyo Olympic 2020, winners are not the only ones capturing the podium.
+Medals are also captured.
 This year, medals given to every winner are designed from recycled electronic waste materials.

-However, this is not the first time that medals are designed with recycled material, in the 2016 Rio Olympics also, silver and bronze medals were designed from recycled materials.
-But, why is there a need to make medals from recycled material?
+However, this is not the first time that medals were designed with recycled material.
+In the 2016 Rio Olympics also, silver and bronze medals were designed from recycled materials.
+But why is there a need to make medals from recycled material?
 How are they made?
 Scroll through the article and get all the answers to these questions.

 What is e-waste?

-E-waste includes any type of electronic product that is not working or is near to its end, like computers, mobile phones, etc. They include the waste that is not in working condition and are discarded into the garbage.
-E-waste is very dangerous for the environment as it contains harmful chemicals that leach from the metals and cause a serious threat to environmental protection
+E-waste includes any electronic product that is not working or near its end, like computers, mobile phones, etc. They include the waste that is not in working condition and is discarded into the garbage.
+E-waste is hazardous for the environment as it contains harmful chemicals that leach from the metals and cause a serious threat to environmental protection

 .
 The challenge of disposing of this unwanted waste is not new, but a lot of change has come to their disposal like these wastes are taken into use to make medals.

 Before the Olympics, the organizing committee decided to inculcate waste management and change the mindset.
 They desire to focus on the hazardous conditions occurring in the environment and develop great ideas.